 Then, there is the use of auto-eroticism in various forms.
 Her anatomical tinkering, plus religious going here and there to services rendered by all sorts of providers, has inflated her grandiosity.

+She feels powerful when sexually stimulated, for example, and psychic masturbation stimulates and soothes her, too.
 All of this is supplemented with picking up housewifey (in the dullest, most classically sexist sense) self-help books to parrot.
 In short she's a collector of manipulative tactics, still unable to cope straight on effectively, but managing a passable shell with a social facade.

 Of course I am speaking of the garden variety female antisocial.
 The petty thug we might call her male counterparts.
 The maneuvers of these women bode ill-fatedly for their lovers, but is only a mild irritant for acquaintances.
+The problem with lovers is that they are stewed in oxytocin and have let go of the drop floor button.
+They see no reason to dispose of her completely until, as they say, they do.
+As psychopaths go, such a woman's psychopathic career seems to be a mediocre one, with very little promise in sight because her Achilles Heel is 3-fold:

+1. She has very little self-control.
+Her limbic self is still wide open.
+No one among all those providers has successfully installed an ego.
+Consequently, there is insufficient detachment and this cripples her efforts.
+For example, she misses social cues that, if properly used, could make her more efficiently dangerous.
 2.Too much labor is required to maintain her self-absorption.
 It isn't an uninterrupted flow.
 She's not graceful with it and it drains her to hide it.
 For example, she has to manage impulses almost everywhere she goes and is exhausted by it.
 3. Her cognitive facility is not so sharp that she is dangerous at large.
 She is not intellectually gifted, for example, and she is poorly educated.

+We shall be grateful for all that.
 Some things are just mercy gifts to humanity.

 The result, of course, is a great swath of damage when she has the opportunity to bring a victim to close range and inside her hunting ground., but overall, since she doesn't detach easily enough to cut her losses, move on, and hone her skills, very little cost to society.